greymd/teip/man/man.md

 `-e` <*string*>
   Execute <*string*> on another process that will receive identical standard input as the teip, and numbers given by the result are used as line numbers for bypassing

+`-l` <*list*>
+  Bypassing these lines

+`--csv`
+  -f interprets <list> as field number of a CSV according to RFC 4180, instead of white-space separated fields

 `-s`
-  Execute command for each selected part
+  Execute new command for each bypassed chunk

+`--chomp`
+  Command spawned by -s receives standard input without trailing newlines

 `-v`
   Invert the sense of selecting